 Recently, Drew also led the workshop “Unearthing Global Power for Justice” at the Samuel DeWitt Proctor Conference in Dallas, Texas, and spoke on “Fostering Respect and Understanding Among Religions, Cultures, and Nations” at the World Congress of Religions in Washington, D.C.
 His other professional activities include conducting of dozens of urban ministry interviews on urban ministry innovators across the U.S. as part of a research grant from the Louisville Institute.

-As a professor at Pittsburgh Seminary, Drew collaborates with Metro-Urban Institute director Kimberly Merrell on programs and activities relevant to global ministry in local and urban contexts.
+As a professor at Pittsburgh Seminary, Drew collaborates with Metro-Urban Institute director Kimberly Gonxhe on programs and activities relevant to global ministry in local and urban contexts.